 Check if the same error is present in the backup

 Preview the backup(s) to test the error in these previous duplicates.
-If the same error is present in these duplicates, it most likely a bug in the theme.
+If the same error is present in these duplicates, it is most likely a bug in the theme.

 Solution: Update to the latest version (if using an older version) and contact theme support to confirm this is a known or unreported bug.

-If the same error is not present in backup, proceed to Step 4.
+If the same error is not present in the backup, proceed to Step 4.
 If there is little difference between the backup and the live theme, it may be worthwhile to publish this duplicate until the broken theme feature is fixed.

-Step 4: Compare to blank theme
+Step 4: Compare to a default theme

 Another way to determine if a theme has malfunctioned from individual changes or outside factors is to compare the theme to a blank (not customized) theme.

-If you bought the theme from the Shopify Theme store, return to the theme store page for the theme and select Add latest theme version.
+If you bought the theme from the Shopify Theme Store, return to the theme store page for the theme and select Add latest theme version.